Cost of Virtual Receptionist: Complete Pricing Guide for 2026

 AI Virtual Receptionists: The Modern Alternative

-Unlike live services, AI receptionists typically charge a flat monthly fee regardless of call volume.
-No per-minute charges.
-No overage fees.
-No surprises.
+AI receptionists charge a flat monthly fee regardless of call volume.
+No per-minute charges, no overage fees, no surprises.
+For small businesses, this means predictable monthly bills.

-Compare that to live services where appointment scheduling is often a premium add-on and 24/7 coverage bumps you to a higher tier.
+A quality AI receptionist at the $199/month price point typically includes: 24/7 call answering, unlimited calls, message taking, emergency routing, spam filtering, appointment scheduling, and custom greetings.
+Compare that to live services where scheduling is often a premium add-on and 24/7 coverage bumps you to a higher tier.

 NextPhone offers AI receptionist service at $199/month with everything included.
 No setup fee.
 No per-minute charges.
 No annual contract required.